-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 The state is asking the federal government for assistance.

-Minutes before Gov. Northam took the podium for his briefing, President Donald Trump announced that he was deeming houses of worship essential services and called on governors to allow them to reopen this weekend.
+Minutes before Gov. Northam took the podium for his briefing, President Donald Trump

 Asked for his response, Governor Northam said he wants to be sure people can practice their faith safely, and that's why his administration moved houses of worship to the same guidelines as retail in Phase 1 of the 'Forward Virginia' plan.